DrAlbertCruz/CMPS-3240-Intro-Subword-Par/README.md

 sys     0m0.396s
 ```

-Recall from lecture that there are a type of instruction called SIMD, which stands for single instruction multiple datapath (SIMD).
+Recall from lecture that there are a type of instructions called SIMD, which stands for single instruction multiple datapath (SIMD).
 The SIMD instruction set we will be using today is called SSE, and it was introduced with the Pentium 4.
 Essentially, when iterating an arithmetic operation over an array, rather than carry it out one index at a time, we can:

 1. Grab N values from the arrays and place them into a single, large register that can fit them all.
 The oversized registers in x86 are called *multimedia registers* (MM), so called because they were originally introduced to give better performance and fidelity for--as you might have guessed, multimedia programs.
 The process of stuffing the MM registers with many variables is called *packing*.
 An MM register is *packed* if it contains many smaller values inside of it.
 1. Carry out a single arithmetic operation, that will be carried out on all the values in the oversized register.
-So, rather than carry out N arithmetic operations, we carry out only 1.
+So, rather than carry out N arithmetic operations on N data points, we carry out only 1 arithmetic operation that automatically operates on N data points.
 1. *Unpack* the MM register by placing the items back in order into memory.

 This introduces the constraint that the array size must be a multiple of N, but potentially improves execution time by a factor of 1/N. Though, not quite, as there is some overhead introduced by packing and unpacking the arrays.
 I get the following result on `odin.cs.csubak.edu` when I alter the code to make use of SSE SIMD instructions: